 According to dermatologist Dennis Gross, MD, founder of Dr. Dennis Gross Skincare, there are no scientific studies or data to prove that rice water actually grows hair.
 In fact, there are very few topical treatments that have scientific backing when it comes to hair growth aside from Rogaine, prescription Procepia pills, and other treatments that might be given to you by your doctor, says Dr. Gross.
 The fact is, the rate your hair grows is mostly determined by genetics.

 But even though rice water won't add inches in weeks, dermatologist Neil Sadick, MD, of Sadick Dermatology in New York City, notes that using rice water is totally safe and can provide nutrients to the hair, which will help strengthen hair overall.
-"Rice proteins can strengthen hair strands and seal split ends," Sadick says.
+"Rice proteins can strengthen hair strands and seal split ends," Dr. Sadick says.
 "It contains carbohydrates, minerals, and vitamins that can foster a balanced environment in the scalp to keep your follicles healthy."
-So, while rice water isn't proven to actually make your hair grow faster, it can make it look shinier, healthier, and fuller.
+So, while rice water isn't scientifically proven to actually make your hair grow faster, it can still make it look shinier, healthier, and fuller.

-Like with most things in life, hair growth is a process.
+As with most things in life, hair growth is a process.
 Even if your hair isn't growing as fast as you want, it is growing.
 "Hair doesn't grow significantly overnight, but as long you don't have a medical condition, your hair will grow," Yolanda Lenzy, MD, of Lenzy Dermatology in Massachusetts, tells us.
 "You have to remain patient, and if your hair isn't growing, do not self-diagnose in your kitchen — talk to a professional."
 In other words, don't rely on your pantry to be the Hail Mary to all your hair concerns.